ShahiCodes/Tic-Tac-Toe-/README.md

 - **Beautiful UI/UX**: The interface is intuitive, dynamic, and visually appealing, crafted with **Tailwind CSS**.

-- **Bot AI**: In Player vs Bot mode, the bot uses a simple algorithm to make moves and provide a challenging experience.
+**Bot AI**: In Player vs Bot mode, the bot uses a simple algorithm to make moves and provide a challenging experience.

+- **Difficulty Levels for Bot**: Choose from three difficulty levels for the bot – Easy, Medium, and Hard, to adjust the bot's challenge.

+- **Game Reset and Mode Switching**: Easily reset the game or switch between PvP and Player vs Bot modes with a button click.

 ## Tech Stack ⚙️